Biden: Gay rights take precedence over culture

 During his trip to Africa last year, Obama, while in Senegal, urged African leaders to extend equal rights to gays and lesbians.
 Senegal’s president, however, pushed back, saying his country “still isn’t ready” to decriminalize homosexuality.
 Seven countries have laws imposing death sentences for gay sex and Brunei is on track to becoming the eighth one.

 Tuesday’s forum was the latest administrative attempt by Obama to promote gay and lesbian rights both in the United States and abroad.
-Obama successfully pushed to repeal the ban on gays serving openly in the military and his administration stopped defending the Defense of Marriage Act years before the Supreme Court took it up.
+Obama successfully pushed to repeal the ban on gays serving openly in the military and his administration stopped defending the Defense of Marriage Act years before the Supreme Court declared it unconstitutional.
+The law allowed states to refuse to recognize same-sex marriages granted under the laws of other states and effectively barred same-sex married couples from receiving federal marriage benefits.

 Earlier this month, Obama announced he will sign an executive order banning federal contractors from discriminating against employees based on sexual orientation or gender identity.
 Last week, it also granted new benefits to same-sex couples, including those who live in states where gay marriage is against the law.